-In this article, I’ll show you some of the things to do in Lagos, a city with a great historic richness that was able to maintain its authenticity and where you’ll find natural wonders, some of which present among the most beautiful in the world.
+In this article, I’ll show you some of the things to do in Lagos, a city in Algarve with a great historic richness that was able to maintain its authenticity and where you’ll find natural wonders, some of which present among the most beautiful in the world.

 Like other southern locations in Portugal, this place was populated over 2000 years ago and there were many influences from different peoples since then.
 The most important peoples to occupy this region were the Carthaginian, the Romans and finally the Arabs before becoming definitely under Portuguese rule in the 13th century.

 Since then, and due to its economical importance and privileged location, Lagos grew a lot and was considered the “capital of the Algarve” for two centuries.

 In fact, Lagos played an important role by the time of the Age of Discovery since it was from here that many ships set sail to unknown waters and worlds and many explorers marked their name in history like Gil Eanes.

 The city lived a period of great prosperity but, unfortunately, that came to an end with the major earthquake of 1755 – because of that, the title of “capital of the Algarve” went to Loulé and finally to Faro.

 For a long time, in Lagos and throughout the Algarve, the main source of wealth was the fishing and cannery industries but this also slowly came to an end from the mid-20th century onwards.

 Since then, the city has turned itself to tourism thanks to its natural wonders and the authenticity it preserved in the historic centre.

 To discover some of the things to do in Lagos, watch this small video shot by Edie Terpstra: